Mauitron/Void-Vault/README.md

 ### Binary Self-Modification

-When you complete the setup, Void Vault modifies its own executable file to embed your unique geometry within itself.
+When you complete the setup, Void Vault modifies the installed executable file at `~/void_vault/void_vault` (or `%LOCALAPPDATA%\Starwell\void_vault.exe` on Windows) to embed your unique geometry within itself.
 This is why:
-- Backing up the binary is so important, its backing up your vault
+- Backing up the binary is so important - it's backing up your vault
 - The binary file grows slightly after setup
 - A .bak file is automatically created during saves to the binary